AdobeDocs/experience-manager-assets-essentials.en/help/using/manage-collections.md

 ## Manage permissions for a private collection{#manage-permissions-private-collection}

 You can allow administrators to manage [access levels](/help/using/manage-permissions.md#manage-permissions-on-folders) for private collections available in the repository.
 You can assign permissions such as `Can View` and `Can Edit` to the user groups or users.
 You can also delegate permission management privileges to user groups.
+The users who create private collections are the owners of those collections.
+They can use the [!UICONTROL Manage Permissions] action to grant access to the other users.
+Moreover, Administrators can view and manage permissions of the private collections in the [!DNL Experience Manager] repository.

 >[!NOTE]
 >